bigboy-baby/Odysee-Follow-Bot/README.md

 Odysee.com Follow Bot

 Basically odysee is a popular alternative to YouTube.
-I found an exploit to generate "accounts" instantly and infintely a while ago (probably back around feburary or march) A couple months ago I shared this with [@clipssender31](https://github.com/clipssender31) and sent my code, he then threaded it and added proxies.
+I found an exploit to generate "accounts" instantly and infinitely a while ago (probably back around feburary or march) A couple months ago I shared this with [@clipssender31](https://github.com/clipssender31) and sent my code, he then threaded it and added proxies.
 Anyways I got bored a couple days ago and decided to make my own version of this shit and yeah gg.